 Fees for coursework vary due to the student’s residency standing, undergraduate or graduate status, credit hours, and the applicability of any course fees charged to specific courses or programs.
 The total per-credit-hour fee rate includes Tuition, mandatory fees, and course fees.
-Detailed Information on tuition and fee rates and residency status can be found on the Cashier’s website at www.umsl.edu/cashiers.
+Detailed Information on tuition and fee rates and residency status can be found on the Cashier’s website.

 Each semester, a Financial Responsibility Agreement will be presented to all students.
 The agreement explains the billing methods, payment options and all policies related to student accounts.
-It is the student's responsibility that fees are paid and other financial obligations are met as they become due regardless of who is making the payments.
+It is the responsibility of the student that fees are paid and other financial obligations are paid as they become due regardless of who is making the payments.
 Students who need assistance in meeting their financial obligations should contact the Financial Aid Office in a timely manner.
 Students are expected to adhere to important dates and policies that impact fees.
-Due dates, fee reassessment dates and office policies are posted on the Cashier's website and through links on the eBill website.
-The non-payment of any financial obligation may result in additional collection fees and holds on students' registration, records, or graduation.
+Due datesand fee reassessment dates are posted on the Cashier's website and through links on the eBill website.
+The non-payment of any financial obligation may result in additional collection fees, the inability to register and the withholding of student records.

-Bills are due on the first day of each month.
+Payments are due on the first day of each month.
 The minimum payment can be found at the top of the monthly billing statement or by checking the percentage due as shown in the billing schedules on the Cashier’s website.
-If a student chooses to make the minimum payment or a partial payment, a finance charge of 1% of the Adjusted Amount Due will be assessed.
+If a student chooses to make the minimum payment or a partial payment, a finance charge of 1% will be assessed on the unpaid billed balance.
 The monthly 1% finance charge can be avoided by paying the balance in full.
 A $10 late payment fee will be charged to student accounts which have been billed and not paid by the due date.

 All fees, fines, bookstore charges, etc. must be paid by the last day of the term.
 After the term ends, unpaid accounts will be turned over to an outside collection agency.
 Collection agency fees of up to 50% of the unpaid account balance will be added to the student's account.
 Student accounts must be paid in full before a student will be permitted to register for upcoming semesters or receive transcripts or a diploma.

-Mail – Send your check or money order to the Cashier’s Office at: University of Missouri - St. Louis 285 Millennium Student Center (MSC 212) One University Blvd., St. Louis, MO 63121-4400.
+Mail – Send your check or money order to the Cashier’s Office at: University of Missouri - St. Louis 285 Millennium Student Center (MC 212) One University Blvd.
+St. Louis, MO 63121-4400.
 Include student name and student number on the check or money order.

 In person – Visit the Cashier’s Office on the second floor of the Millennium Student Center in room 285.
 Payment in cash, check, money order or pin based MasterCard or VISA debit are accepted at the cashier stations.
-Cashiers cannot process credit cards.
+Credit card payments cannot be processed at the cashier stations, but are accepted online from http://ebill.umsl.edu.

-Payment Kiosks – Payment from a personal checking or savings account or by MasterCard, Discover or American Express credit card can be made at any of the four payment kiosks located in the MSC.
-(2.75% service charge applied to credit card payments)
+Payment Kiosks – Payment from a personal checking or savings account or by MasterCard, Discover, or American Express credit card can be made at any of the four payment kiosks located in the MSC.
+(2.75% service charge applied to credit card payments) VISA credit cards are NOT accepted.

 Payment Drop Box - A secure payment drop box is situated just outside the Cashier’s Office, room 285 of the Millennium Student Center.
 Only check or money order payments, please.

-Any check presented to the University for payment which is returned unpaid will be assessed a $20.00 returned check fee in addition to any fees that the bank may charge.
+Any check presented to the university for payment that is returned unpaid will be assessed a $20.00 returned check fee in addition to any fees that the bank may charge.

 Financial Aid – If you have applied for financial aid in advance and have received an award letter, your letter describes how much of your award will be paid towards your student fees.
 If your financial aid does not cover all the fees, then you must pay the remainder of your student fees yourself by the due date.
 Financial aid that has not yet been disbursed will appear on your monthly billing statement as "Anticipated Aid".
 Your statement will reflect Anticipated Aid as being deducted from your Account Balance giving you an Adjusted Amount Due.
 Your Minimum Payment is a percentage of the Adjusted Amount Due plus a 1% finance charge of the Adjusted Amount Due.
 Students should pay either the Adjusted Amount Due or the Minimum Payment by the due date to avoid a $10 late payment fee.